 - Conforming to existing brand guidelines, a defined tone and style, or particular values that matter to you (for example modern or customer-focused).

-- Specific types of content, for example lawyer profiles and descriptions of practice areas.
+- Specific types of content, for example lawyer profiles,descriptions of practice areas, plus transparent pricing and the SRA badge.

 - Particular types of functionality, such as site search and an email contact form.